 Terry Wogan was a master of broadcasting in Ireland and the UK on both television and radio for over five decades.

-Born in Limerick in 1938 his family moved to Dublin when he was in his teens.
-After a stint working for Bank of Ireland, Terry soon got his first broadcasting break.
+Born in Limerick in 1938, the Wogan family moved to Dublin when Terry was in his teens.
+After a stint working for Bank of Ireland, Terry soon got his first break in broadcasting .

 In 2005 Terry Wogan received a knighthood.

 Terry and Helen Wogan had four children.
 Their first child, Vanessa, died in infancy.